scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 **Background**

 This began life as a ‘here are all the common problems I see with Discovery’ piece.
-Then I came back to it and though ‘who am I helping by complaining about the common problems I see with Discovery?’.
+Then I came back to it and thought ‘who am I helping by complaining about the common problems I see with Discovery?’.
 Answer: myself.
 I’m making myself feel better.
 I deleted the snarky version.
 I realised that I'm the problem.
 I’ve taken Discovery for granted.

-I did my first proper Discovery back in 2007.
-The Cabinet Office began publicising ‘[customer insights](https://scottcolfer.com/2016/04/17/digital-by-default-prehistory.html)’ back in 2006.
-This started work that paved the way for the Government Digital Service.
+I did my first 'proper' Discovery back in 2007.
+The Cabinet Office began publicising ‘[customer insights](https://scottcolfer.com/2016/04/17/digital-by-default-prehistory.html)’ back in 2006, paving the way for the Government Digital Service.
+The new idea was to research your customers (we now call them users) and collect insights in a customer journey map.
 I lapped this up and put it to work immediately.
-Short version: research your customers (we now call them users) and collect insights in a customer journey map.
-I led support for trainee teachers with special educational needs when taking their skills tests.
+At the time I led support for trainee teachers with special educational needs when taking their skills tests.
 I had budget and permission to develop new guidance for them.
 But gave this customer research thing a try.
 The average number of attempts for people with special educational needs to pass their skills tests was in the range of 3- 5 attempts (from memory).
 The assumptions were that they needed (i) better adaptations or (ii) better guidance and training.
 A couple of weeks research suggested otherwise.
 Pulling this together in a customer journey map, trainee teachers were taking the standard tests and failing them 2-3 times before they were finally told that they were entitled to adaptations.
 Once they had the adapted tests they were entitled to, they passed within 1-2 attempts.
 This matched the overall average.
 The intervention we made was to help teacher training providers, tutors, and testing centres publicise these adaptations.
 We improved the visibility on our corporate website too.
 The outcome was to reduce the average number of attempts from 3-5, to 1-2.
 This saved a huge amount of time and stress for trainee teachers.
 It had the added benefit of increasing testing capacity of the testing.
 It was much cheaper than new software or guidance.
 And much more effective.
 I was excited by a world where this research into customers was the way we all worked.

 Jump to 2020 and this is how a lot of work now begins.
 Yes there are problems.
 Yes it’s imperfect.
 But it’s a huge, huge improvement.
 If 2007 me knew that I’d be funded to introduce Discovery in the social enterprise and charity sector, lead a cross-government retrospective of Discovery, and eventually [lead Discovery](https://mojdigital.blog.gov.uk/2020/01/23/discovery-at-the-ministry-of-justice/) for a government department . . .
 I wouldn’t believe it.
 I'm guilty of taking this for granted and need to remind myself how awesome this is.